 You need 5 ingredients to make the dough for these donut holes.

 - Self-Rising Flour – This provides the structure and helps the donut holes rise.
-If you don’t have self-rising flour, you can substitute it with all-purpose flour and add 4 teaspoons of baking powder.
-For a gluten-free option, you could try a 1:1 gluten-free baking blend with a leavening agent included.
+If you don’t have self-rising flour, you can substitute it with all-purpose flour and add baking powder.
+For a gluten-free option, use my gluten-free converter, but don’t forget the baking powder.

 - Apple Cider – Cider brings a sweet, sour apple flavor and a touch of acidity that balances the sweetness.
-It can be sparkling or non-sparkling.
+It can be sparkling.
 You can replace it with sparkling apple juice for a non-alcoholic version or pear cider.
 Do not use apple cider vinegar, as it would change the flavor drastically and it wouldn’t rise as much.

 - Brown Sugar – This adds a rich, caramel-like sweetness and moisture to the donut holes.
 You can substitute it with coconut sugar or a monk fruit blend for a lower-carb option, but brown sugar adds a unique depth that enhances the fall flavors.